 leads to a treatment of the whole person: mind, body, and spirit.

-Katie Brockway attended The Massage School in Acton, MA where she completed their 800hr program including 200 clinic hours.
+Katie Brockway attended The Massage School in Acton, MA where she completed their 800hr program including more than 200 clinic hours.

-Before pursuing massage, Katie majored in Fine Art at Skidmore College she started to explore yoga and meditation.
+Before pursuing massage, Katie studied Fine Art and French at Skidmore College graduating in 2008.
 In 2011 she completed Prana Power Yoga’s Assistant training program and assisted students in classes for a year.
-During her time as a yoga assistant she learned that she had a rewarding gift for bodywork.
+During her time as a yoga assistant she learned how rewarding the healing power of touch could be.

 Sarah attended Framingham State College and earned a degree in Communications.
 After graduating from college, Sarah worked for the Massachusetts House of Representatives as a legislative aide but maintained an interest in massage, working on friends and family.
 It wasn’t until 2002 when she injured her neck and shoulder while working out that she trully saw the benifits of massage and bodywork and decided to pursue massage therapy as a career.
 In the fall of 2003, with the support of family and friends, Sarah began her training in massage therapy at Palmer Institute of Massage and Body Work.
 She has studied trigger point therapy, shiatsu, pregnancy and deep tissue massage.
 With the knowledge and experience she has gained, Sarah’s goal is to help reduce pain and stress that is associated with chronic pain.